Hiroreco/enreco-archive/recap-data/chapter1/day4/nodes/calli-c1d4.md

-Seeing how business wasn’t booming as expected and realizing she had been making losses instead of profits (thanks to giving everything away for free to her less wealthy/very poor companions), Calli decided to take her fourth day a bit easier.
-Her goal was clear: make back the money she had lost.
+Seeing that business wasn’t booming as expected and realizing she had been making losses instead of profits (thanks to giving everything away for free to her less wealthy/very poor companions), Calli decided to take her fourth day a bit easier.
+Her goal was clear: to make back the money she had lost.

 Before Calli could dive into her money-making plans, she had to tackle the day's primary task—the conquest of the *Volcanic Dungeon*.
 She joined Bijou, Ina, Shiori, and Napoleon Galileo Aristotle Targaryen on the fiery adventure.